 Mobile ordering for Five Guys accounts for a growing segment of repeat customers and increases the size of orders by twenty-five percent.
 The features of their app also allow for GPS searching of nearby stores and offer suggestions for orders, much like the kiosks in McDonald’s stores.

 Mobile Ordering for Collecting Data

 Now the pattern emerges – Five Guys is big on data.
 It makes sense that, in a sense, all roads lead to Rome – for Five Guys, streamlining the customer experience is also the best opportunity for additions that collect more data.
 Yes, Five Guys is indeed a brand built on customer service.
-But the way it does that is through data – which is exactly what mobile ordering allows them to do.
+But it does that through data – which is exactly what mobile ordering allows them to do.

-By asking customers to sign up for the added convenience of mobile ordering, Five Guys is able to build strong customer profiles that go beyond a customer loyalty program.
+By asking customers to sign up for the added convenience of mobile ordering, Five Guys can build strong customer profiles that go beyond a customer loyalty program.
 A mobile app is the best conduit in which a company can collect data.
 The mobile device is the extension of a customer – they never leave home without it, and 75% of user activity on the Internet is done through a mobile device.

 What exactly can a mobile app gather from a phone?
 Quite a lot, in fact.
 Social media accounts the user has, location tracking, network type, and general app activity is all info that a mobile app can collect.
 Whether or not Five Guys is using the full potential of their app is unclear – if they aren’t, they could be missing out on a major opportunity for targeted marketing.